 In order to get our hands dirty, we sat down with the Founder and CEO of Sadako Technologies, Eugenio Garnica, along with the CFO, Belen Garnica, to get some of the latest dirt on the waste management industry.

 Founded in 2012, Barcelona startup Sadako Technologies sits on the outskirts of the city in a nondescript, but lovely neighborhood where their employees do nothing all day except teach deep learning algorithms how to pick up garbage and take siestas.
-With about $1.7 million in total funding (equity and deby) and another round expected this year, the company’s value proposition is using robots to sort garbage, but in order to understand that better, we need to first look at how things happen today.
+With about $1.7 million in total funding (equity and debt) and another round expected this year, the company’s value proposition is using robots to sort garbage, but in order to understand that better, we need to first look at how things happen today.

 The way garbage is processed today is surprisingly sophisticated, even though the technology is about two decades old.
 Your typical garbage plant will use various types of machines to sort Municipal Solid Waste which we will henceforth refer to using the acronym MSW.
 All this MSW then goes from the garbage trucks into a Material Recovery Facility (MRF) and out comes money.
 Well, not really.
 There are two main revenue streams for an MRF; payments per ton from the municipality, and the dollars from recycled stuff (it’s probably like a 80-20 or 70-30 breakdown with recycling being the lesser of the ratio).
 A typical MRF can handle 70 tons of waste per hour, which means one facility can handle a population of one million garbage generators.
-If that excites you as much as it excites us, here’s a 6-minute video on how an MRF works:

 We thought that the present garbage sorting technology was remarkable enough, but what Sadako is doing takes it to the next level.
 They first use deep learning to scan the garbage visually (using industrial cameras like those from Basler), and identify objects, while a fast-moving robot arm reaches down and grabs things off the conveyor belt faster than a Mexican on meth.
 As time goes on, the algorithms get better at identifying trash.
 They also do it as accurately as the standard MRF hardware which they compliment as opposed to replace.
-This also means that eventually we won’t need to have a bunch of humans injuring themselves as they grab hypodermic needles and sometimes even snakes.
+This also means that eventually, we won’t need to have a bunch of humans injuring themselves as they grab hypodermic needles and sometimes even snakes.
 This AI-powered garbage sorting robot is already being sold to MRFs thanks in part to Sadako’s commercial partnership with a U.S. company called Bulk Handling Systems (BHS) which builds those cool garbage sorting machines.
 In other words, MRFs use BHS machines to processes lots of MSW.
 Now, they do it better with Sadako’s AI.

 Several years ago, Sadako started out by building a robot suction cup.
 The idea was to use the robots to grab things off the line that would be too expensive to have a human do today.
 In other words, they wanted to create additional revenue streams for waste processing facilities.
 With a proof of concept in hand, they approached BHS and proposed a partnership.
 Sadako decided to focus on the deep learning part of the solution and BHS would build the robotic hardware and enclosure.
 The end result was a waste sorting robot from BHS called Max-AI™ which uses Sadako technology and is consistently able to sort garbage as good or better than humans do now and it doesn’t take smoke breaks: